 With batteries I always like to get a couple of different ones (capacity wise), see which one I like the best, and then get plenty of those.

-If you want a dedicated 1S charger, take a look at the UP-S6AC a six channel charger allowing you to charge six batteries at once, no matter their discharge state.
+If you want a dedicated 1S charger, take a look at the UP-S6AC a six channel charger allowing you to charge six batteries at a time, no matter of their discharge state.

 Chris is a Vienna based software developer.
 In his spare time he enjoys reviewing tech gear, ripping quads of all sizes and making stuff.